Akira0835/NyannkoStage/README.md

 3. the content.sqlite database is quite redundent with some repeated information, I could make it more slim later.

 Thanks to the https://battlecats-db.com/, where I spider all the data from their website.

+readme.txt will take more details about each function and the project process.